Nyctophiliac1918/stl-implementations/questions.md

-Q5. https://codeforces.com/contest/1360/problem/C Vectors used to find if the numbers have same parity or |x-y|=1
+Q5. https://codeforces.com/contest/1360/problem/C Vectors used to find if the numbers have same parity or |x-y|=1, erase function also used.